ABV Calculator – Alcohol by Volume Calculator

 - Enter values above — select SG or °Plato, enter your batch volume, then enter OG and FG.

-- Click Calculate ABV — see ABV%, alcohol weight for your batch, and fermentation attenuation.
+- Click Calculate ABV — see ABV%, apparent attenuation, estimated calories, and total alcohol weight for your batch.

 For accurate readings, ensure your hydrometer is calibrated and temperature-corrected (typically 60°F / 15.6°C).
 Use our Hydrometer Temperature Correction tool if needed.